 "I'm done," Travis said, shaking his head.
 "I'll be charming from here on out, I swear."

-Kris stared at herself in the mirror.
+Kris stared at herself in the mirror over the sink as women came and went behind her.
 She'd known the tears were going to find their way out whether she liked it or not, so she'd ducked in here to let them have their way.
 Now she wiped her eyes and sighed at her reflection.
 Look at her.
 No wonder Travis had reacted that way.
 Brian was so handsome, and outgoing, and she was... plain.
-Plain old ugly, she grimaced at herself.
+Nothing special.
 She'd failed the test, without even opening her mouth.

-Brian pushed away from the wall as she came out.
-"Ready?" he said cheerily as he reached out and took her hand.
+Brian pushed off from the wall as she came out.
+"Ready?" he asked cheerily as he reached out and took her hand, and she slowly let out the breath she'd been holding.

 "Kinda funny that I live there now, where you grew up, and you're out here in my neck of the woods."
-This time he got no answer at all, and he caught Brian's eye and shrugged.
-He was trying to talk to her.
-In fact, he really wanted to talk to her, but not like this, and not with Brian right there.
-Because even though he didn't know how in the world he was going to bring it up, he'd recognized her right away.
+This time he got no answer at all, and he caught Brian's eye and gave him an I'm-trying look.
+It just happened that it was harder to make small talk with this particular girl than Brian could possibly know.
+Oh, there were things he wanted to ask her, all right... just not with Brian right there.
+Because he'd recognized her right away.

 "No you're not.
 Don't pretend."

 "No, Kris."
 He caught her hand.
-"Stay, and we'll grill out just like we planned.
+"Stay, and we'll grill just like we planned.
 The burgers are all ready and everything.
-I don't know why he reacted like that, but he's a good guy.
+I don't know why he acted like that, but he's a good guy.
 Really."
 He laced his fingers with hers.
 "Try again.
 Please?"

-Kris looked up at him, hating the worry in his eyes, and she nodded and gave him a smile, and saw his relief.
+Kris looked up at him, saddened by the worry in his eyes, and she gave him a smile and nodded.

 "Thanks," he said softly, leaning down to give her a sweet kiss just as Travis came in the door and stopped short.